GoogleChrome/chrome-extensions-samples/api-samples/contentSettings/contentSettings.md

 ## Overview

-The extension uses both the `chrome.contentSettings` and `chrome.contentSettings` APIs to check the value of each content setting on the user's currently active tab.
+The extension calls the `chrome.contentSettings` and `chrome.contentSettings` APIs to check the value of each content setting on the user's currently active tab.

 ## Running this extension